 (Because all the branches of Islamic jurisprudence return to this ḥadīth and stem from it.
 This ḥadīth is a compilation of the obedience of the limbs and the heart, both the fundamentals [uṣūl] and the details [furū’]).

-Analysis Table: Comparison of Roles in the Gabriel Hadith
+Comparative Roles in the Hadith of Gabriel

 | Role | Action | Educational Goal (Hikmah) |